Floorp-Projects/Floorp/docs/contributing/reviews.rst

 Thorough code reviews are one of Mozilla's ways of ensuring code quality.
 Every patch must be reviewed by the module owner of the code, or one of their designated peers.

-To request a review, you will need to specify a review group.
+To request a review, you will need to specify a review group (starts with #).
 If there is not, you should select one or more usernames either when you submit the patch, or afterward in the UI.
 If you have a mentor, the mentor can usually either also review or find a suitable reviewer on your behalf.

 Getting attention: If a reviewer doesn't respond within a week, or so of the review request: